hlop3z/zmag/docs/docs/index.md

 **{{ config.site_name }}** is a tool designed for building **network APIs** rather than traditional web applications, leveraging the unique combination of **GraphQL** and **ZeroMQ**.
 By integrating **GraphQL's** flexible and efficient querying capabilities with **ZeroMQ's** high-performance messaging patterns, **{{ config.site_name }}** enables developers to create robust and scalable network APIs.
 This approach allows for real-time communication, seamless data transfer, and efficient management of complex, distributed systems, making **{{ config.site_name }}** an ideal choice for developers looking to build sophisticated network services that go beyond the capabilities of standard web applications.

+**{{ config.site_name }}** is designed to provide a more Pythonic syntax, moving away from the typical GraphQL and ZeroMQ styles and focusing instead on native Python conventions for greater readability and intuitiveness.

 !!! info "Capabilities of {{ config.site_name }}"

     1. Build **GraphQL** **Queries** and **Mutations** for flexible data interactions.